 Same goes for choosing a cheap quote for a service or tour.
 Everyone wants to save money when they travel but putting yourself into sketchy or unsafe situation on tours to spend less is not the way to do it.
 Make sure the tour operators have the proper equipment and licenses.

-Also, be careful booking tours and services through third parties and if you do, verify it’s a reliable third party like Viator or Get Your Guide.
+Also, be careful booking tours and services through third parties and if you do, verify it’s a more reliable third party like Viator.

-Everyone has their own way of traveling and doing things. these tips are just a few of the travel safety tips I’ve learned from my travels.
-What are your best ways to stay safe when you travel?
+Most people have their own way of doing things when they travel.
+And what works for one person might not work for another.
+However, these safety tips for travel are just a few tips I’ve learned that work for everyone.
+How do you stay safe when you travel?
 Let me know what I missed in the comments.